weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_02_Ex1_Create_Mail_Flow_Rules.md

 5. At the bottom of the **Set rule conditions** page, select the hyperlink for **Show all rule conditions.**

-6. Select drop-down arrow in the **Set the rule if** field.
+6. Select drop-down arrow in the **Apply this rule if** field.
 In the menu that appears, select **Any attachment**.

-7. In the the new drop-down menu that appears to the right of **Set the rule if**, select **content can’t be inspected.**
+7. In the new drop-down menu that appears to the right of **Set the rule if**, select **content can’t be inspected.**

 8. In the drop-down menu under **Do the following**, select **Redirect the message to** and in the drop down menu that appears on the right, select